 Until all trash bins are intelligent, waste needs to be sorted at a waste management facility.
 When it comes to the role of artificial intelligence in automated sorting, one statistic tells you all that you need to know: human workers sort between 30 and 40 recyclables per minute while AI-powered machines can handle up to 160.
 Moreover, machines can work around the clock.

-So, how does it all work?
+The question is, how does it all work?
 The role of AI in smart sorting is similar to the role of AI in manufacturing—items on a conveyor belt, whether that includes waste or new products, are scanned with cameras and analyzed by deep learning algorithms.
-Robotic arms and other apparatuses then pull the items off the belt for further processing which, in the case of waste management, includes sorting.
+Robotic arms and other apparatuses then pull the data labeled items off the belt for further processing which, in the case of waste management, includes sorting.

 Sorting plastic and recycling waste is a major bottleneck for most waste management facilities.
-Why is this the case?
+What is the reason for this?
 The vast majority of recycling processes begin with a single-sort system, meaning all recycling materials end up in the same box.
 When this box reaches a facility, items like plastic and cardboard must then be separated.

 When it comes to sorting, the role of AI in recycling becomes incredibly intricate.
 That’s because AI-powered sensors are a vast improvement compared to traditional optic sensors.
-They can detect items made from different materials as well as nuances between items of the same material, including whether an item has been chemically contaminated, ensuring purity of the waste stream.
+Segmentation in image processing allows to detect items made from different materials as well as nuances between items of the same material, including whether an item has been chemically contaminated, ensuring purity of the waste stream.

 Unlocking the Future of Waste Management

 Traditionally, waste management has been a largely manual process.
-Artificial intelligence, machine learning, computer vision, robotics, and other innovative technologies have allowed municipalities to eliminate much of the need for manual labor, cutting costs and maximizing efficiency.
+Artificial intelligence, machine learning image processing, computer vision models, robotics, image segmentation in image processing and other innovative technologies have allowed municipalities to eliminate much of the need for manual labor, cutting costs and maximizing efficiency.

 Such cutting-edge technologies will transform the way we approach the management of other types of waste.
 For example, StartRocket plans on removing space debris using space-grade polymeric foam.
 Another company, Winnow Solutions, uses AI to weigh food waste in commercial kitchens.
 The goal is to help kitchens reduce waste over time by assigning a dollar value to its waste.